Storyflow Logo

 Mural logo

 Mural is facilitation-first, which makes it strong for running a structured collaborative mapping session with a group.
-Dot-voting, timers, and facilitation features keep a live mapping workshop on track, and the real-time collaboration is reliable.
-For a facilitated team session where mapping is part of a broader workshop, it is a serious tool.
+Dot-voting, timers, private-mode brainstorming, and a deep library of facilitation features keep a live mapping workshop on track, and the real-time collaboration is reliable with a large room.
+For a facilitated team session where mapping is one part of a broader workshop, it is a serious tool, and facilitators often prefer it to Miro for exactly this reason.

-Where it loses: it is built around the facilitated event, so async development of a map afterward is less natural, and its AI does not deeply read the map.
-Mural is excellent when the mapping happens in a live facilitated session and weaker when the map needs to keep evolving and being developed between sessions.
+Where it loses: it is built around the facilitated event, so the map tends to peak during the session and then go quiet.
+Async development afterward is less natural, so rung two suffers between meetings, and its AI does not deeply read the map to help develop it on rung three.
+Mural is excellent when the mapping happens in a live facilitated session with someone steering the room, and weaker when the map needs to keep evolving between sessions without a facilitator running it.

 5. Lucidspark